 A blood transfusion could be a common medical treatment that includes accepting given blood through a little tube embedded into a vein in your arm.
-This possibly life-saving operation can help within the substitution of blood misplaced as a result of surgery or harm.
+This possibly life-saving operation can help with the substitution of blood misplaced as a result of surgery or harm.
 A hemoglobin transfusion can also help if an infection inhibits your body from properly producing blood or any of the components of your blood.

 The majority of blood transfusions go off without any complications.
 In case issues do emerge, they are as a rule minor.

-Why is blood transfusion performed?
+Why is a blood transfusion performed?

 Generally, blood transfusion is recommended for people who undergo surgeries, sustained injuries, and any bleeding disorders.

-Blood contains several components, that include:
+Blood contains several components, which include:

-Red Blood Cells: Transports oxygen and aids in waste removal.
+Transports oxygen and aid in waste removal.

-White Blood Cells: Aids in protecting the body from infections.
+Aids in protecting the body from infections.

-Plasma: The liquid component of the body
+The liquid component of the body

-Platelets: Aids in the clotting of the blood.
+Aids in the clotting of the blood.